 Thursday, February 15, 2018

 2:00-3:00 pm (ET)

-The Interprofessional Education Collaborative (IPEC) is proud to announce the final event in our 2017 IPEC Webinar Series aimed at highlighting trends and activities in interprofessional education (IPE) and practice.
+The Interprofessional Education Collaborative (IPEC) is proud to announce the first event in our 2018 IPEC Webinar Series aimed at highlighting trends and activities in interprofessional education (IPE) and practice.
 Health professions faculty, students, and clinicians will discover best practices that they can use to assist with IPE efforts at their home institutions.